dayofai/dayof/README.md

 ### Required approvals for Production

-- The `Production` environment requires approval by the user `jonpage0` before the `Database migrations` job executes.
-- Use GitHub → Settings → Environments → `Production` to adjust approvers or add wait timers if needed.
+- The `Production` environment requires approval before the `Database migrations` job executes.
+This is configured in GitHub → Settings → Environments → `Production` (approvers are managed there).

 ### Secrets layout (GitHub)